photoprism/photoprism-docs/docs/user-guide/faq.md

 A common UX challenge is dealing with namespaces.
 For example, the album "Berlin" may exist 5 times in different parts of a tree.
-Simple input fields or dropdowns become useless in this case and must be replaced with a complex tree browser that shows the complete context to avoid ambiguities.
+To avoid ambiguities, simple input fields need to be replaced with a tree browser that shows the complete context.
 This is especially difficult on mobile screens.

 Personal albums can typically be browsed by time, with optional filters for more specific results.